Prajwal-r-7/VLSI-Design-Projects/32-bit_RISC_Processor/README.md

 ## 📋 Project Overview

-This project implements a **32-bit pipelined RISC processor** with the classic 5-stage pipeline architecture:
+This project implements a **32-bit pipelined RISC - V processor** with the classic 5-stage pipeline architecture:

 1. **Instruction Fetch (IF)**
 2. **Instruction Decode (ID)**